 But when the ride finally opened earlier this year, the drop was nowhere to be found and the consensus seemed to be that the ride put the "Meh" into "Melman."

 Yet I loved Madagascar: A Crate Adventure.
 Despite the popularity of rides such as Pirates and It's a Small World, there just aren't that many water-based dark rides out there.
 Heck, this is Universal's first.
-The only other non-Disney indoor animatronic boat ride I can remember riding was the old Enchanted Voyage ride at Kings Island.
+The only other non-Disney indoor animatronic boat ride I can remember riding as a kid was the old Enchanted Voyage ride at Kings Island.

 Let's judge Madagascar: A Crate Adventure not for what it could have been, but for what it is - a charming seven-minute dark ride through the main events of the first Madagascar film, with some fun effects (flinging monkey poo!) and a catchy tune.
 (Reel 2 Real's "I Like to Move It" is played ubiquitously throughout the land.)
 And even if they're not fans of Madagascar, visitors to steamy Singapore at least should appreciate seven-plus cool minutes floating in the dark, with air conditioning.
 What's not to like?